-The following supplemental resources may be used to provide students with a background on professional codes of ethics and guidelines for ethical strategic communication through social media and traditional media.
-Instructors may wish to include these resources as part of the essay question assignment or part of the class discussion on ethics principles.
+The following supplemental resources may be used to provide you with a background on professional codes of ethics and guidelines for ethical strategic communication through social media and traditional media.

 The Arthur W. Page Center for Integrity in Public Communications.
 (2013).
 The Page Principles.
 Available from: http://pagecenter.comm.psu.edu/index.php/about-the-pagecenter/the-page-principles